Largs: History

 The Largs war memorial dates from 1920 and was designed by Sir Robert Lorimer.

 During World War II, the Hollywood Hotel was designated HMS Warren, which was Headquarters, Combined Training.
 A conference was held there between 28 June 1943 and 2 July 1943, code name RATTLE, under Lord Louis Mountbatten.
 It was known as the "Field of the Cloth of Gold" (named after a famous historic event) because of the number of high-ranking officers taking part.
 The decision that the invasion of Europe would take place in Normandy was made at this conference.
+Churchill and Eisenhower attended the conference, staying at St Phillans which later became the Manor Park Hotel.

 King Haakon VII of Norway, then in exile in Britain due to the German occupation of his kingdom, visited Largs in 1944 and was made the town's first honorary citizen.

-Largs was (from the summer of 2017) the first place in the world to introduce a fully integrated system to activate pedestrian crossings using a series of Neateboxes.
-This system allows visually or physically impaired persons to activate the crossing button with no actual requirement to find or push the button, and will be of great benefit to the disabled community.